syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 Eg: C:\Program Files (x86)\Syncfusion\Essential Studio\{{ site.releaseversion }}\Xamarin\lib

-N> Assemblies can be found in unzipped package location in Mac
+N> Assemblies can be found in unzipped package location in Mac.

 ### SfListView for Xamarin.Forms

-The following list of assemblies need to be added as reference from the lib folder to use SfListView in your application.
+The following list of assemblies should be added as reference from the lib folder to use the SfListView in your application:

 <table>
 <tr>